 They are very affectionate towards children and are patient with even the most energetic and curious ones.
-This why they are excellent family dogs.
+This is why they are excellent family dogs.

 Beabulls are often very mild-mannered and enjoy lazing about like Bulldogs.
 However, they do sometimes have bursts of hyperactivity and love to play games of fetch.

-They also tend to play bite, and it’s important to correct this behavior early on.
+They also tend to play-bite, and it’s important to correct this behavior early on.